-Insert a new Introduction, to read:
+Insert a new introduction, to read:

-"The original intention of this Regulation was to establish uniform provisions for advanced emergency braking systems (AEBS) fitted to motor vehicles of the categories M2, M3, N2 and N3 primarily used under monotonous highway driving conditions.
-This revision of Regulation 131 extends the scope to new scenarios like city driving.
+"The original intention of this Regulation was to establish uniform provisions for Advanced Emergency Braking Systems (AEBS) fitted to motor vehicles of the Categories M2, M3, N2 and N3 primarily used under monotonous highway driving conditions.
+This version extends the scope to new scenarios like city driving.

-While, in general, those vehicle categories will benefit from the fitment of an AEBS, there are sub-groups where the benefit is rather uncertain because of their specific usage (e.g. buses with standing passengers i.e. Classes I, II and A, category G vehicles, construction vehicles, etc.).
-Regardless from the benefit, there are other sub-groups where the installation of AEBS would be technically difficult or not feasible (e.g. position of the sensor on vehicles of category G, construction vehicles mainly used in off-road areas and gravel tracks, special purpose vehicles and vehicles with front mounted equipment, etc.).
+While, in general, those vehicle categories would benefit from the fitment of an AEBS, there are sub-groups where the benefit is rather uncertain because of their specific usage (e.g. buses with standing passengers i.e. Classes I, II and A, Category G vehicles, construction vehicles, etc.).
+Regardless from the benefit, there are other sub-groups where the installation of AEBS would be technically difficult or not feasible (e.g. position of the sensor on vehicles of Category G, construction vehicles mainly used in off-road areas and gravel tracks, special purpose vehicles and vehicles with front mounted equipment, etc.).
 In some cases, there may be a possibility of false emergency braking events because of vehicle design constraints.

-The AEBS is designed to deal with specific critical traffic situations with an operational intervention as an assistance system for the driver.
-This Regulation cannot cover all the traffic conditions and infrastructure features in the type-approval process; this Regulation recognises that the performances required in this Regulation cannot be achieved in all conditions (vehicle condition, road adhesion, weather conditions, noise of external radar sources, deteriorated road infrastructure and traffic scenarios etc. may affect the system performances).
-While the system should meet the expected performance under the specified conditions, actual conditions and features in the real world may additionally influence performance and should not result in false warnings or false braking to the extent that they encourage the driver to switch the system off.
+AEBS are designed to deal with specific critical traffic situations with an operational intervention as an assistance system for the driver.
+This Regulation cannot cover all the traffic conditions and infrastructure features in the type-approval process; this Regulation recognises that the performances required in it cannot be achieved in all conditions (vehicle condition, road adhesion, weather conditions, noise of external radar sources, deteriorated road infrastructure and traffic scenarios etc. may affect the system performances).
+While the system should meet the expected performance under the specified conditions, actual conditions and features in the real world may additionally influence performance and should not result in false warnings or false braking to the extent that they encourage the driver to switch off the system.
 Some other conditions affecting the performance may indeed be encountered in the future (e.g. new infrastructure type).
 The list may then be upgraded to acknowledge for the gained experience.